DevExpress-Examples/wpf-mvvm-how-to-bind-the-gridcontrol-to-conditional-formatting-rules-specified-in-viewmodel/README.md

 # WPF MVVM How to Bind the GridContol to Conditional Formatting Rules Specified in ViewModel

-This example demonstrates how to define conditional formatting rules in a ViewModel and bind them to the GridControl's format conditions collection.
+This example demonstrates how to define conditional formatting rules in a ViewModel and bind them to the GridControl's format condition collection.

 ![](/Images/wpf_grid_mvvm_conditionalformatting126727.png)